Have you left a review for the Supermom is Getting Tired podcast?

 - They don’t want to do what it takes to keep it clean.
 They don’t want to spend hours in the kitchen.
 They don’t want to follow their kids around the house constantly reminding them to put caps back on pens, socks in hampers, and clean out sinks.

 - They feel stressed and overwhelmed on the inside and they want their environment to reflect their insides.

+- They (subconsciously) think that if it gets bad enough, someone will come in and rescue them.
 They love a transformation.
 It’s more satisfying to take a disaster and completely transform into a beautifully clean room, than to do a little bit everyday and never get to feel the energy shift that comes from a dramatic improvement.

 - They are seeking revenge.
 Keeping a house messy can be a passive aggressive way to punish our loved ones for _________(fill in the blank).
 It could be anything from the cultural expectations society places on mom’s shoulders to that one time you accidentally gave away a bag of my clothes to Goodwill to resentment that you spent 6 years in college to spend your days cleaning toilets and picking up dog poop.

 - The desire for perfection.
 Some people enjoy perfecting and make things look and function beautifully but with 3 kids constantly undoing your efforts, it’s easy to feel defeated and think, “What’s the point?”
 You might choose to keep it messy because you are holding out for the day when you can work your perfectionistic magic.

 - They dislike the space.
 If you are wanting to move house or do a renovation, you might purposefully let your house look as bad as possible in hopes that you will get what you want.

 - There is something else going on that you don’t want to deal with and having a chronically messy house is a great distraction.
 If you are avoiding dealing with marriage problems, financial problems, physical or mental health problems, then having an obvious clutter problem is a handy thing to hide behind.